wp-plugins/loginradius-for-wordpress/readme.txt

 = 2.1 =
 Enhancements:
 1. Redirect selection option in admin.
-2. Existance of email validation.
+2. Existence of email validation.
 3. Popup design enhancements.
 4. New interface on comment box for login.
 5. Admin interface design enhancements.